 [Update: Some offers mentioned below have expired.
 For current terms and conditions, please see card agreements.
 Disclosure: Cards from our partners are mentioned below.]

-ATM withdrawals are free at thousands of MoneyPass machines around the country, and $2 at each non-MoneyPass machines, plus any third-party ATM fees.
+ATM withdrawals are free at thousands of MoneyPass machines around the country, and $2.50 at each non-MoneyPass machines, plus any third-party ATM fees.
 The best part about this product may be that there is no fee for cash reloads at 14,000 participating CVS pharmacy and 7-Eleven stores.
 With other prepaid products, cardholders typically pay third-party networks a fee of $3 to $5 to add cash to their cards.
-Regular purchases do not incur a fee, but American Express imposes its 2.7% foreign transaction fee on all charges processed outside the U.S.
+Regular purchases do not incur a fee, but American Express imposes its 2.7% foreign transaction fee on all charges processed outside of the United States.

 These new features come on top of existing benefits such as purchase protection, roadside assistance, emergency travel services, fraud protection in the event the card is lost or stolen, and 24/7 live customer service.
 Just remember that like all debit cards, Serve will not help cardholders improve their credit — a common misconception.

 Types of Available Amex Serve Cards